benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q163.png)

-_**Q185:** Any phone that received calls from 052-333-4444: at least one call after 1/1/2010, at least one call shorter than 10 minutes, more than 10 calls (after 1/1/2010 or shorter than 10 minutes)_
+_**Q185:** Any phone that received calls from 052-333-4444: at least one call on or after 1/1/2010, at least one call shorter than 10 minutes, more than 10 calls (on or after 1/1/2010 or shorter than 10 minutes)_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q185.png)